wp-plugins/feature-a-page-widget/readme.txt

 == Description ==

+**IMPORTANT: Feature a Page Widget 2.0 requires includes a new template override system.
+Sites using an old template should still work in most cases but can't take advantage of new options.
+[Full Version 2.0 Documentation](http://mrwweb.com/wordpress-plugins/feature-a-page-widget/version-2-documentation/)**

 Feature A Page Widget aims to provide a "just works" solution for showcasing a Page in any sidebar.
 It leverages Core WordPress features, a *simple* set of options with a thought-through UI including three widget layouts.

-For those more technically adept, there are three filters and a template to customize the output of the widget (see the [FAQ](http://wordpress.org/extend/plugins/feature-a-page-widget/) for more information).
-It's also i18n ready.

 = How to Use the Widget =

-This plugin enables Featured Images (aka "Post Thumbnails") and Excerpts for **Pages** in WordPress.
-If you don't see one or both of those fields, they may be hidden in the "Screen Options" (look in top-right corner) for Pages.
+This plugin enables Featured Images (aka "Post Thumbnails") and Excerpts for Pages and Posts (by default, with the ability to support custom post types) in WordPress.
+If you don't see one or both of those fields, they may be hidden in the "Screen Options" (look in top-right corner) while editing a Page or Post.

 1. Edit the page you want to feature.
 1. Fill out the [Excerpt](http://en.support.wordpress.com/splitting-content/excerpts/#creating-excerpts) and select a [Featured Image](http://en.support.wordpress.com/featured-images/#setting-a-featured-image) on that page.